terryschoch/deep-learning-challenge/README.md

 ## Step 3: The Optimization
 While our original model did a respectable job given the challenge, Alphabet Soup now asked us to attempt to reach a new goal of a predictive accuracy higher than 75%.
-To achieve this, we sought to optimize the model.
+To achieve this, we sought to optimize the model and document:

+1. How many neurons, layers, and activation functions did you select for your neural network model, and why?
+2. Were you able to achieve the target model performance?
+3. What steps did you take in your attempts to increase model performance?<br><br>

 - **Attempt 1: Optimization A:**
    - The ***nnopt_a*** again used 44 input features, but we thought trying a more robust model might yield improved results.
 As such, two more hidden layers were added bringing the total to 4.
 We also increased the number of neurons per layer to 22, 17, 33 and 11 respectively (ReLu remained the activation function throughout the hidden layers).
 The summary revealed 2,361 total trainable parameters with this model which would be run on an increased 50 epochs this time.
 The resulting evaluation indicated we'd been able to improve the accuracy to 72.9% (0.7290) and reduce the loss to 55.6% (0.5557).<br><br>